 Golden Spike Open House Christmas Celebration at The Depot: Columbus, Ohio.

 The Annual Golden Spike Open House at The Depot features cookies and hot chocolate in the snack shack, a holiday movie while working on a crafts in The Depot, tours of Car 100 and Central Vermont Caboose decorated for the season.
 Warm yourself by the Fire Pit before you take a ride on the Scioto Valley Railway through the display of holiday lights.
-Admission is a coat for the needy (hats, gloves and scarves are welcome) or 1 unwrapped gift per person for the benefit of Firefighters For Kids Toy Drive and TriVillage Chamber Coat Drive.
+Bring 1 unwrapped gift per person for Firefighters For Kids Toy Drive.